purepanic/ZombixPacketBot/README.md

 # ZombixPacketBot
-Packet bot for zombix using sockets
+Packet bot for the zombix mobile game using sockets

+Code is commented to explain how the login packet works.